eliath/dotfiles/README.md

 - vim
   - .vim and .vimrc should be linked with the setup script
   - run vim and do :PlugInstall
+  - YouCompleteMe:
+    - follow the instructions at https://valloric.github.io/YouCompleteMe/#full-installation-guide
 - tmux
   - .tmux and .tmuxrc should be linked with the setup script
   - install plugins or whatever?
+- install lua from http://luadist.org/ if you need it.

 -------